If you are international student studying at BU, you will probably want to work while you are here.

 Questions your employer may have about your immigration status

-If a company does not recruit many international students, they may not know about the working rules for Students on Tier 4 (General) visas.
+If a company does not recruit many international students, they may not know about the working rules for Student visas.
 If your employer has any questions, they can look at the UKVI website for employers and the UKCISA website about working in the UK.